Each year, the dental school hosts several special events and retreats celebrating student milestones and accomplishments.

-A few weeks after matriculation, all first-year students attend a two-day retreat in San Francisco.
-During the retreat, students meet with faculty advisors to discuss student issues and leadership opportunities.
-Several activities are planned to encourage social interaction between students and faculty, such as a speaker presentation and a boat cruise.
+During matriculation week, all first-year students attend a two-day retreat on the Stockton campus.
+During the retreat, students meet with student leaders from the second-year and third-year classes to discuss student experiences and leadership opportunities.
+Several activities are planned to encourage interaction between students and faculty, such as team building activities and a social mixer.

 Supportive Partners' Night is an event for first-year students and their spouses or significant others to discuss relationship management during dental school.
 The event includes a complimentary buffet dinner; a presentation from our full-time clinical psychologist about how to deal with the challenges of dental school; and a question and answer session featuring second- and third-year students and their significant others.

-This annual celebration, featuring a lavish buffet, talent show, awards and dancing, marks the second-year students' completion of the first half of our dental program.
-The Thomas R. Bales Family Endowment also honors one second-year student with the Good Samaritan Award, which recognizes the student who shows the most kindness to his classmates throughout the first half of the program.
+This annual celebration, featuring a lavish dinner, video presentations, superlative awards and dancing, marks the second-year students' completion of the first half of our dental program.
+The Thomas R. Bales Family Endowment also honors one second-year student with the Good Samaritan Award, which recognizes the student who shows the most kindness to his/her classmates throughout the first half of the program.
 Many students from other classes, as well as faculty and administrators also attend this event.

 The graduating classes are invited to the Monterey Peninsula for a weekend retreat.
 The five-year and 20-year reunion classes are also invited and many faculty members and administrators attend.
-A continuing education program is given each morning, followed by afternoon activities such as golf, ocean kayaking, tennis and bike riding.
-Commercial exhibits and table clinics are featured on Saturday evening.
+A continuing education program is given on Saturday morning, followed by afternoon activities such as golf, ocean kayaking, tennis and bike riding with entertainment in the evening.
 This event allows students to continue to develop strong ties with each other, meet with members of the Alumni Association and have a small respite from the rigors of preparing for graduation.

 The graduating class is invited to this brunch during graduation week to thank their families and loved ones for their support during dental school.
 Graduates present their family members and friends with the dental school's own "Ph.T."
 (Putting Him/Her Through) certificates while the group practice administrators read note of thanks written by each student.